 If you're going out to party please have a designated driver or hire a car tonight!
 Have a fun, safe and joyous New Year's Eve and I'll see you next year!

-Whether you're having a celebration, toasting the holiday season or just love bubbly it's always fun to learn a little background on this effervescent wine and, of course, have a few choices of Champagne Cocktails to take advantage of your favorite sparkling wine.
+Whether you're having a celebration, toasting the holiday season or just love bubbly it's always fun to have a few choices of effervescent cocktail recipes to take advantage of your favorite sparkling wine.

-Below are some interesting ways to enjoy your Champagne in a cocktail.
-Since I adore bubbly there's a few to choose from.
+Below are some delicious ways to enjoy your bubbly in a cocktail.

 This cocktail was inspired by some fun holiday hibiscus Santa hat treats from Wild Hibiscus.